wely/DevCamp/HOL/node/02-modern-cloud-apps/README.md

     ![image](./media/2017-06-29_13_50_00.png)

 1. Let's run the application in Debug Mode.
 Click the Debug icon on the left toolbar, then select the green "start" triangle.
-In the Environment drop-down select `Node.js`.
+In the Environment drop-down select `Node.js` or if it is not present use `Add Configuration...` to create it.
 VSCode then scaffolds out the files that it needs for debugging support in a `launch.json` file, stored at the root of your project folder in a `.vscode` folder.
 Click the green start triangle a second time to launch the application.

     ![image](./media/2017-06-29_15_10_00.png)